-Unlike France and the relatively proximate nations of the Mediterranean, Germany is not traditionally known for its cutting edge cuisine.
-Meat in tube form, pork knuckle and vast quantities of bier remain some of the more enduring gastronomic icons that the Deutsch have spared upon the world (not necessarily a bad thing either).
+Unlike France and the relatively proximate nations of the Mediterranean, Germany is not traditionally known for its cutting-edge cuisine.
+Meat in tube form, pork knuckle and vast quantities of bier remain some of the more enduring gastronomic icons that the Germans have spared upon the world (not necessarily a bad thing either).
 However, in 2015, all that is changing – particularly exciting things are happening in the German food scene, and Berlin is leading the way with these 10 innovative Berlin restaurants.
+There are even some really great vegan restaurants in Berlin now!

 Paris, Madrid and the Amalfi Coast may know a thing or two about food and drink, but the German capital is rapidly giving Europe some new tastes to sup.
 After a decade or two, as Elite Traveller puts it, “Michelin inspectors have (finally) beaten a path to Berlin and dealt stars left, right and center”.